bomonike/bomonike.github.io/kanban.md

    Trello puts a red dot on items with new Note activity.
 Since that dot goes away after viewing, an additional reply such as "Noted" or "Agreed" is not necessary.

+1. If you get <strong>stuck</strong> on an item on Doing, instead of wasting time going in circles and getting frustrated, be productive on the next item in the list.
+Add "BLOCKER:" at the beginning of the blocked item's name and move it back to "Next To Do".

+   Others may be able to help troubleshoot it.

+   So in a note within the blocked item, paste the error message output by the app.
+Define how to recreate the error and what you've tried.

 1. When a task from the Doing column is completed, move it to the "Review/Test" column so someone else performs the Quality Control.

    RULE: Each team member should prioritize performing Quality Control in order to get items to "Done" as soon as possible.